Denver, Colorado

 – Dikembe Mutombo

 So much to say about this city but we’re going to start with what has amazed visitors and residents for hundreds of years and will continue to do so for hundreds of years: the view.
 For the uninitiated, Denver isn’t in the mountains but rather it sits on a high plain just east of the foothills of a first set of mountains that then leads to the front of the Rockies.
-In fact, there are 200 peaks visible from Denver and this view is so important that state law prohibits any structure blocking the mountains from the State Capitol.
+There are 200 peaks visible from Denver and this view is so important that state law prohibits any structure blocking the mountains from the State Capitol.

 One huge bonus for residents trying to enjoy this view is 300 days of sunshine per year (more than San Diego).
 The average temperature in February is 45 degrees, it’s drier than Phoenix, and has only 14 inches of rain/snow a year, which is the same as Los Angeles.
 Trust us, you’re going to be outdoors enjoying this city throughout the year.

-Lifestyle of Denver
+Lifestyle

 Without question the outdoors plays a significant role in the lifestyle of most “Denverites”.
 Outdoor play is year-round and whether you’re into hiking, running, skiing, fishing, kayaking or just taking a walk and enjoying the sunshine it never stops here.
 All that said, Denver has been exploding in big city lifestyle amenities over the years and it is ready to compete (whether locals want them to or not) with any other place.